HomeMEDIA RESOURCES20039 November - ORLANDO, Florida: PRESS COMMUNIQUE

 9 November - ORLANDO, Florida: PRESS COMMUNIQUE

-The NATO-PA began its 49th Annual Session in Orlando, Florida on November 7.
+The NATO-PA groups together parliamentarians from NATO's 19 member states along with 20 associate members, including Russia.
+It began its 49th Annual Session in Orlando, Florida on November 7.
 The five-day session is devoted to Iraq, Afghanistan, and the new security threats facing NATO.

 The report said one of the factors worsening the drug-trafficking situation in Afghanistan is the involvement of the authorities and local army chiefs.
 Last February, the police chief of Nangarhar province, Khazarat Ali, was arrested for kidnapping and drug trafficking.

 "It became known that the man used US helicopters given by the US command to combat terrorists and Taleban fighters for his own purposes and used them to transport large shipments of drugs to the north of the country from where they were smuggled to dealers in the neighbouring Central Asia states.

 [Journalists interested in more information or obtaining a copy of the report should contact Mr Jonathan Clayton or Mr Keith Williams at the press service of the NATO PA on the following numbers: +1 407 685 6158 and +1 407 685 6159.
 E-mail: email@example.com]